NikolaTesla13/Blog/src/pages/posts/web3-and-ethereum.md

 # Web3

-In Web3, developers can build **daps**: decentralized applications.
+In Web3, developers can build **dapps**: decentralized applications.
 Contrary to the current Web2, dapps are not controlled and censored by a central entity, like a company.
 The frontend can be built with any language and framework, like a Web2 app.
 The difference comes at the backend, where we used to use languages like JavaScript or Python, now we write Smart Contracts, which run on the Block Chain.
 We'll dive deeper into this in the Ethereum Section.

 So basically, the frontend can be the same but the backend now runs on a decentralized network with another programming language.

 # Ethereum

 Ethereum represents the network of the Ethereum Block Chain.
 It's running from the Ethereum Virtual Machine, a single, canonical computer, represented by the computing power of the miners.
 Why is Ethereum special?
-Why isn't Bitcoin, or Dogecoin, the main currency of the Web3?
+Why isn't Bitcoin, or Dogecoin the main currency of the Web3?
 It's because Ethereum isn't only just a cryptocurrency, it has support for smart contracts, which can be run decentralized on the Block Chain.
 Since those are Turing complete, you can build almost any product using Solidity, the programming language for smart contracts, deploy it to the Block Chain, and have your code running on the EVM!
 This allowed the creation of many things, like NFTs (Non-fungible tokens), which are just digital proof of ownership powered by smart contracts on the Block Chain.
 Here is an example of how a smart contract for an NFT might look like:

 <Code code={frontmatter.code} lang="ts" theme="github-dark-dimmed"/>